microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Introduction.md

 - **Standardization:** v2 introduces more consistent patterns and practices, reducing ambiguity and simplifying the development process.
 - **Accelerated Development:** Enhanced tooling and templates help organizations get started quickly and reduce time-to-market for new workloads.
-- **Expanded Hosting Options:** In addition to the existing Remote hosting type, v2 introduces a new hosting type called **FERemote**.
-This allows developers to focus exclusively on frontend-only workloads, significantly reducing complexity and lowering the barrier to entry for building Fabric workloads.
+- **Expanded Hosting Options:** In addition to the existing **Remote** hosting type, v2 introduces a new type called **FERemote**.
+This allows developers to focus building frontend focused workloads where they don't need long running jobs or specific backend to backen integration.
+This hosting type significantly reduces the complexity and lowers the barrier to entry for building Fabric workloads.

 With these enhancements, WDK v2 empowers a broader range of developers to contribute to the Fabric ecosystem, making workload development more accessible and efficient.